dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/writing_your_project_page.md

 After creating a project, you can add a summary to your project, right below the Description field.
 Try to describe your project in a sentence.
 The ideal summary compels your audience to click through and view your project.

 You can always edit your summary later.
-Just click the &ldquo;Edit&rdquo; link on the right side of the project header.
+Just click the "Edit" link on the right side of the project header.

 ### Adding a description